For founders who build in public

 What does a typical week look like?

-4–5 LinkedIn posts and 2–3 blog drafts per workspace, generated on cadence and reviewed in an inbox.
+4–5 LinkedIn posts and 2–3 blog drafts per workspace, written on the schedule you set.
+Posts ship directly where you've opted into auto-publish; otherwise they wait in your inbox for sign-off.
 Volume is up to you.

 Is it open source?